Weymouth's Old High Street and Town

 Below High West Street on the now disused Fire Station site, there once stood the Old Town Pump, erected in 1775 and now re-sited by the Old Harbour outside the Old Rooms Inn.

 At the end of the terrace of High West Street is Love Lane, lined with quaint little houses in a tiny street which is known to have existed in the early seventeenth century, when the cottages were mostly thatched.

 Love Lane, High West Street and Boot Hill end of it with the Belvidere Inn

 This is where the day to day business of running the old town of Weymouth was carried out.
 The building survives mainly from the seventeenth century and some possibly earlier, though it was all much restored in 1896.
 The bell that was in the turret is dated 1633 with initials, R.P., and is said to have formerly belonged to the old church at Radipole.
-This may be because St. John's church when it was built in the 1850's then lay in the parish of Radipole, and they asked for the Old Town Hall bell on loan.
-The bell disappeared when it was removed for building works to be carried out in the latter half of the 20th century and was in recent years discovered to be at Weymouth Museum.
-The Old Town Hall was in 2009, taken on by a newly formed Community Interest Company called Guardians of the Old Town Hall.
-It is run entirely by volunteers, is non-profit making, and the aim is to fully renovate the old building and to open it as a Heritage Centre as well as a community space for various uses.
-Visit the website for further information: Weymouth Old Town Hall
+This may be because St. John's church when it was built in the 1850's then lay in the parish of Radipole and was known initially as 'Radipole New Church'.
+They asked for the Old Town Hall bell on loan and it was eventually returned.
+The bell was taken down in the 1970s for work to be carried out on the Hall, but it disappeared for nearly forty years before being rediscovered outside the entrance of Weymouth Museum in Brewers Quay in 2010 (by the webmaster of this site) and returned to its rightful home in February 2011.
+The Old Town Hall had been taken on by a newly formed Community Interest Company called Guardians of the Old Town Hall, in 2009, to be run by volunteers, non-profit making, and with the aim to fully renovate the old building.
+The purpose was to open it as a Heritage Centre as well as a community space for various uses.

 The Boot and the Old Town Hall, Weymouth